DJKnaeckebrot/DailyStreamLabsBot/README.md

 ## V1.0

  - Enable/Disable using the command when the stream is offline
- - Enable/Disable cooldown / user cooldown
+ - Enable/Disable user cooldown
- - Enable/Disable cooldown / user cooldown messages
+ - Enable/Disable user cooldown messages
  - Customisable command name
  - Customisable permission for using the command
- - Customisable cooldown / user cooldown timers
+ - Customisable user cooldown timers
  - Customisable response messages